 In an effort to help each student achieve a balanced, well-rounded education, Music and Art are integrated into other subject areas as part of the Core Knowledge curriculum.
 Teachers encourage creativity within a structured atmosphere.
 Music and Art complement each child’s academic experience with a specific scope and sequence of their own.

 The Physical Education program encourages personal fitness through individual activities with team games.
 Participation and good sportsmanship are emphasized.
 There will also be instruction on health and wellness.

 All classrooms at Aspen Academy have Smart Boards–interactive whiteboards that connect to a computer and allow students to “drag and drop” items that relate to their lessons.
 An example would be Kindergarteners who drag the names of each of the seven continents across the board to match them up with the picture of each continent.
 The Smart Board also allows the teacher to download thousands of internet videos that complement classroom topics through “United Streaming”.
 Aspen Academy also has student laptops for keyboarding and internet research.

 Aspen Academy uses Data Driven Instruction as a method of consistently understanding what instruction a child has received and can apply as well as looking towards areas of growth.
 This system, described in Driven by Data by Paul Bambrick-Santoyo, is utilized throughout the areas of reading and math to constantly guide and change instruction for all students.
 Students are assessed in multiple ways throughout the year.
-Please see the assessment calendar for 2018-2019 for further descriptions and timelines of all assessments given to students at Aspen Academy.
+Please see the Assessment Information Page for further descriptions of all assessments given to students at Aspen Academy.